DigiPR/digipr-acrm/digipr-acrm-api/README.md

 # DigiPR Spring Boot API Example

-This example illustrates how business logic and an REST JPA can be implemented with the help of Spring (Boot) MVC.
+This example illustrates how business logic and an API can be implemented with the help of Spring (Boot) MVC, and finally documented with Swagger/OpenAPI.

 #### Contents:
 - [Prerequisite and Use Case](#prerequisite-and-use-case)